Creating impactful digital media stories to drive social change

-Singapore, 11 JULY 2019 – CreativesAtWork, a media agency, is launching a new initiative called “STOREYS” to discover, fund and promote the work of 15 independent content creators to tell impactful stories to drive positive social change in Singapore.
-This initiative is supported by the Infocomm Media Development Authority (IMDA) as part of its efforts to extend the reach of public service content to digital platforms.
+Singapore, 26 JULY 2019 – Media agency CreativesAtWork, supported by the Infocomm Media Development Authority (“IMDA”), has launched a new initiative called “STOREYS” to discover, fund and promote independent content creators.
+The initiative is part of IMDA’s efforts to extend the reach of public service content to digital platforms.

-Selected content creators will create videos based on a cause of their choice, and receive guidance from award-winning mentors, such as Nas Daily and Josiah Ng (Head of Film and Social Content at advertising agency, DDB).
-IMDA will also provide these content creators with a six-month access to PIXEL’s co-working space and production facilities, such as video and audio studios, film production equipment and editing software.
+Selected content creators will receive guidance from award-winning mentors, such as Nas Daily, vlogger and creator of popular video series Nas Daily; and Josiah Ng, Head of Film and Social Content at advertising firm DDB Group Singapore, in creating a video based on their chosen cause.
+IMDA will provide content creators with a six-month access to PIXEL’s co-working space and production facilities, such as video and audio studios, film production equipment and editing software.

-“The inspiration behind STOREYS is to provide independent content creators with the opportunity to drive positive social change, through the work that we do.
+Ms Fanny Tham, Co-founder of CreativesAtWork, said: “The inspiration behind STOREYS is to provide independent content creators with the opportunity to drive positive social change, through the work that we do.
 We believe that trend towards consumption of content online can serve as a force for greater good.
 Hence, we had the idea of getting local creators to produce a series of short videos that will engage audiences online.
-We hope that the stories will make Singaporeans sit up and say, “Wow.
-I want to do something to change this.” said Fanny Tham, Co-founder of CreativesAtWork.
+We hope that the stories will make Singaporeans sit up and say, ‘Wow.
+I want to do something to change this!’”

 Based in Asia, CreativesAtWork is a media agency that brings together project owners and media freelancers from all over the world.
 We work with top-performing media freelancers to provide a complete solution to every project owner’s content creations’ needs and requirements.
 To find out more about us, please visit www.creativesatwork.asia and follow us on Facebook @creativesatwork.asia.